Species Pepsis menechma

 tarantulas, since much of this wasp's range is outside of that of tarantulas.
 They likely prey on Trapdoor spiders, as this reference

-from Univ.
+(dead link) from Univ.
 California, Riverside, says that Pepsis

 prey on "trapdoor spiders and tarantulas".